Never again have to make a pumpkin pie for the holiday. This cheesecake is absolutely wonderful. Let your

 How To Freeze Cheesecakes.

-Photo by my sister's, Carol Arroyo, baking web site called
+Photo shared by my sister, Carol Arroyo, and her baking web site called

 The Baking Pan